Recreation in the Parks

 At the "Prater" amusement park, you can rent a bicycle or rickshaw (near the roller coaster) and begin your exploration on the 4.5 kilometer-long Prater Hauptallee (main avenue).

 Seemingly endless hiking trails, three rest houses, meadows, six playgrounds, a viewing tower, free-range wild pigs, stags and roes, fallow deer and aurochs in enclosures as well as impressive landscapes will enrich your visit to Vienna in this 2,500 hectare nature reserve.
 The visitor's center at the Lainzer Tor offers not only new exhibitions twice a year but also thematic tours that acquaint the visitors with bats, mysterious birds, and many other animals.
 Those who would like to sharpen their knowledge of the flora and fauna in this nature paradise should follow one of the two learning paths.
-By the way: The Viennese were not permitted to visit the Lainz Game Preserve before April 20, 1919.
-Until then it had been a sovereign or monastic hunting and forestry area since the Middle Ages.
+By the way: the Viennese were only allowed to enter the Lainz Game Reserve for the first time on April 20, 1919.
+Until then, it had been an imperial hunting ground and forest.
 From 1882 to 1886, Emperor Franz Joseph ordered the construction of the Hermes Villa - a hunting fortress in the Lainzer Zoological Garden - for his Sisi by the architect of the Ringstrasse, Karl Hasenauer.
 Now the Wien Museum holds special exhibitions here.
+The Lainz Game Reserve is open daily in winter as well.
+Access is via the Lainzer Tor, Gütenbachtor, Laaber Tor, Pulverstampftor, Nikolaitor and St. Veiter Tor gates.

 The Steinhofgründe is a natural, 42 hectare leisure area in Vienna's 14th district with pleasant hiking trails, small pools, picnic meadows, playgrounds and a wonderful view of Vienna.
 In winter, you can also toboggan and go cross-country skiing here.
 A special delight for the eye is the "Kirche am Steinhof" or "Otto Wagner Church".
 It was built between 1904 and 1907 to the plans of Otto Wagner, but can only be viewed inside during mass and on guided tours.